xiao-mantou/GamingTweaks/Monitor/Readme.md

 -------------

 * Artifacts or no picture output
-* The settings you made must be imported and applies manually after each new driver installation
+* The settings you made must be imported and applied manually after each new driver installation (import/export)
 * Skipped frames (even if the monitor accepted the new values and everything seems "fluid")
-* HDCP might break/DRM fails
+* HDCP might break or DRM fails
-* Color _might be_ changed after applying the changes use [Color Sustainer](http://www.guru3d.com/files-details/color-sustainer-download.html) to correct this
+* Color _might be_ changed after applying the changes use [Color Sustainer](http://www.guru3d.com/files-details/color-sustainer-download.html) to correct this.
+(This is a OS issue!)

 Possible Risks?